An Entropy-based Text Watermarking Detection Method: Introduction

-When the generated text contains a large number of low-entropy tokens, tokens that can hardly be modified by the watermarking algorithm, the detection results of the watermark detector are more easily affected by the states of these unmodified low-entropy tokens even when the watermark generator managed to modify all high-entropy tokens.
-For example, the vast low-entropy tokens in a machine-generated text could all appear to be red, and cause the detector to give a low detection score, thus leading to more misjudgments.
-To address this problem, \citet{lee2023wrote} proposed a selective watermark detection method named SWEET.
-Specifically, they only detect tokens that exceed a certain entropy threshold.
-However, this method has some problems.
+Consequently, a crucial problem is how to improve the watermark detector so that low-entropy watermarked texts with a limited number of green tokens can be successfully identified. \citet{lee2023wrote} propose a selective watermark detector named SWEET to better reflect the watermark level in low-entropy texts.
+Specifically, they only detect tokens that exceed a certain entropy threshold, thus excluding tokens that are difficult to be affected by the watermark generator.
+However, this method itself has three weaknesses.
 First, their method requires a manually-set entropy threshold by analyzing samples of code written by humans.
-At the same time, their method also does not consider the distribution of token entropy, that is, their method treats all tokens that exceed the threshold as the same, while in fact the entropy of these tokens may vastly varies.
+Second, their method also does not consider the distribution of token entropy, that is, their method treats all tokens that exceed the threshold as the same, while in fact the entropy of these tokens may vastly vary.
+Third, the performance gain using the SWEET detector is limited and there is still significant room for further advancement.